LitExtension Blog

 Once you confirm the fields are correctly mapped (just like the parent CSV process), click “Submit” to complete the upload.
 Your WooCommerce import variable products should now display their variations in the inventory.
 And that's it!

-How to Import Variable Products with WP All Import
+Method 2: Import WooCommerce Variable Products with WP All Import

-Starting at $99 per year (almost twice the price of Import Suite), WP All Import offers far more customization and grouping options.
+Another trusted plugin for WooCommerce import variable products is WP All Import.
+Starting at $99 per year (almost twice the price of Import Suite), this plugin offers far more customization and grouping options.
 Better yet, unlike Import Suite and its exclusive CSV support, WP All Import is also compatible with other formats, such as XML, XLSX, and more.

 Unfortunately, even WP All Import cannot eliminate the tedious file preparation process; you’ll still need to handle it manually.
 The same goes for most field-mapping tasks, which can be equally time-consuming.
 Without prior experience or a dedicated staff team, this step alone could take months for medium- to large-scale businesses.

-Still want to go for it?
-Then let us give you a step-by-step instruction on how to upload WooCommerce import variable products:
+In short, let us give you a step-by-step instruction on how to upload WooCommerce import variable products using WP All Import:

 Step 1.
 Purchase the plugin